hx2A/py5website/reference/sketch_clear.rst

 Description
 ===========

 Clears the pixels within a buffer.
-This function only works on ``Py5Graphics`` objects created with the ``create_graphics()`` function.
-Unlike the main graphics context (the display window), pixels in additional graphics areas created with ``create_graphics()`` can be entirely or partially transparent.
+This function only works on ``Py5Graphics`` objects created with the :doc:`create_graphics` function.
+Unlike the main graphics context (the display window), pixels in additional graphics areas created with :doc:`create_graphics` can be entirely or partially transparent.
 This function clears everything in a ``Py5Graphics`` object to make all of the pixels 100% transparent.

 Underlying Java method: `clear <https://processing.org/reference/clear_.html>`_